Direct Response Copy for Just Listed to Just Sold: The Playbook for Seller Leads

 • Just Sold mail drop: outcome plus the short process story.

-• Thirty day ad flight: keep the neighbor hook in rotation and drive to a valuation form.
+• Thirty-day ad flight: keep the neighbor hook in rotation and drive to a valuation form.

-Budgets and Creative Briefs You Can Repeat
+Budgets And Creative Briefs You Can Repeat

 Build your plan around what you can execute fast and measure cleanly.
 If you already have a listing marketing system, use it as the backbone and keep the copy consistent.
 If you need a repeatable process for every listing, plug your proof points into Listing Marketing assets and ship.